THE 12th Girgarre Moosic Muster is a favourite event on the acoustic circuit, featuring four days of free musical entertainment.

 New workshops and increased open mic times are to make this year’s event the best yet, according to director Jan Smith.

-Held from Thursday to Sunday at Girgarre hall, the muster includes 35 old and new workshops, from drumming on the djembe (African drum), singing sea shanties and bowing skills for the violin to adding more elaborate effects to your guitar technique.
+Held from January 11-14 at the Girgarre Hall, the muster includes 35 old and new workshops from drumming on the djembe (African drum), singing sea shanties and bowing skills for the violin to adding more elaborate effects to your guitar technique.

 Bluegrass, folk, blues, country, pop, gospel and contemporary music also feature, along with free evening public concerts with leading bands on two stages.

-The junior muster is popular with school-aged children and features comic characters, music, crafts, poetry and games.
+The junior muster is popular with school age children and features comic characters, music, crafts, poetry and games.

-Sure to attract attention will be an orchestral piece by the ‘Junkstrument’ players — musicians who have created weird and wonderful instruments from junk, as part of an ongoing funded project based at Girgarre.
+Sure to attract attention will be an orchestral piece by the ‘‘junkstrument’’ players — musicians who have created weird and wonderful instruments from junk, as part of an ongoing funded project based at the Girgarre township.

-There is a $65 fee for camping at the site, which includes three meals and full use of amenities over the muster period, or $35 without meals.
+There is a $65 fee for camping at the site, which includes three meals and the full use of amenities over the entire muster period, $35 if you would prefer not to have meals.

 All the music performances, workshops and general fun is free of charge.

-The highly popular Girgarre market will also be held on Sunday, with bands playing as well.
+The highly popular Girgarre market will also take place on the Sunday at the site, with bands playing as well.

 The full program is available at girgarre.com.au